SAP Negotiations

 Best Practices:

 If possible, align your buying decision or renewal to hit a quarter-end, with Q4 (year-end) being the prime opportunity.
-SAP sales management pushes to finalize as many deals as possible before the year closesโ€‹.
-SAP reps might become more flexible in late Q4, offering extra incentives if you sign by December.
+SAP sales management strives to finalize as many deals as possible before the end of the year.
+SAP representatives may become more flexible in late Q4, offering additional incentives if you sign by December.

 For example, what was a firm โ€œwe can only do 10% offโ€ in October might become โ€œhow about 20% off plus a bonus module freeโ€ in late December when theyโ€™re scrambling to meet annual numbers.

 Similarly, the end of Q1 can also be advantageous if SAPโ€™s fiscal year aligns with repsโ€™ territory changes (sometimes reps want to close deals before they lose accounts after year-end, which in SAPโ€™s case is Dec 31).
-Plan your negotiation cadence so that final approvals and signing can occur near one of these pressure points.

 Trap: While end-of-quarter leverage is real, donโ€™t show your cards too early in the quarterโ€‹.
 If you come in with guns blazing at the start of a quarter, SAP might stall serious talks, knowing youโ€™re more likely to get desperate as quarter-end nears.